What is Peer Review?

-The type of peer review and the number of people on a review panel are somewhat dependent on the importance of a decision.
+The type of peer review, the number of people on a review panel, and the goals of the writer seeking the review are somewhat dependent on the importance of a decision.

-In instances where the outcome will have a lot of weight, peer review tends to be conducted by multiple anonymous reviewers.
-For instance, when departments of admission at colleges and universities are screening applications, they typically ask multiple people to review, rank, and then vote on applications.
-When undergraduates submit an honors thesis, they’ll usually have three reviews.
-At the graduate level, across academic disciplines, there are multiple reviewers for major milestones (e.g. thesis proposal or defense).
+In instances where the outcome will have significant implications, peer review tends to involve multiple anonymous reviewers.
+For example, when departments of admission at colleges and universities screen applications, they typically ask multiple individuals to review, rank, and vote on applications.
+Similarly, when undergraduates submit an honors thesis, it is common to have three reviews.
+At the graduate level, across academic disciplines, multiple reviewers are typically involved in critical milestones such as the thesis proposal or defense.